 Estimated total cost: $50-$500+

-Just like people, some puppies enjoy the finer things in life and their owners may be happy to splash out on accessories, with everything from squeaky chickens to motorised mice available in some pet shops.
+Just like people, some puppies enjoy the finer things in life and their owners may be happy to splash out on accessories, with everything from squeaky chickens to stuffed alpaca toys available in some pet shops.
 But when it comes to everyday accessories, you may need to buy the following:

 - A dog bed